MarioMingarro/ClimaRep/README.md

 cat("Present-Future analysis results saved to:", output_dir, "\n")
 # Check the 'output_dir' for additional results related to the future scenario
 ```
-Remember to replace the dummy data creation with loading your actual spatial data files.

 Functions
 vif_filter(x, th): Filters variables in a SpatRaster object (x) based on their Variance Inflation Factor (VIF).
 Variables with VIF above the threshold (th) are iteratively removed until all remaining variables have VIF below th.
 This helps mitigate issues associated with multicollinearity in subsequent analyses.